Struggling with your newborn suddenly taking short naps? Learn how to get baby to nap longer than 30 minutes and get the sleep you need!

 Silence isn’t always golden when it comes to your baby’s sleep environment.
 In fact, it allows even the slightest sound—a creaking door, footsteps along the hallway—to wake her up.

-Instead, use white noise to muffle sounds that could startle her out of a sleep cycle.
-A sound machine works, but a simple fan, heater, or even an app work as well.
-The white noise will help her sleep longer, and you won’t feel like every sound you make will wake her up.
+Instead, use white noise to muffle sounds that could startle her awake.
+A sound machine works, but a simple fan, heater, or even an app can do just as well.
+The white noise can help her sleep longer, and you won’t feel like every sound you make might wake her up.

-Blackout curtains in your baby’s room can also help extend the nap even more.
-By turning the nursery into a dark room, she won’t have to contend with light peeking through and waking her up.
+Blackout curtains in her room can also extend the nap even more.
+With a dark room, she won’t have to contend with light peeking through and waking her up.

 And if you truly can’t get her nap, use motion to help her fall asleep.
-The lulling motion of a swing or a stroller can buy you some extra time than if she were simply in her crib.
+The lulling motion of a swing can buy you some extra time than if she were simply in her crib.

 3. Swaddle your baby

-Wrapping your baby in a snug swaddle helps her sleep in a few ways.
+Wrapping your baby in a snug swaddle can help her sleep in a few ways.
 To start, the tightness resembles the sleeping position she had grown accustomed to in your womb.
 After all, she had been sleeping in this position for months, not lying flat on her back.

 Second, a swaddle prevents her from flailing her arms from the Moro reflex babies are born with.
 Rather than slapping herself awake, her arms remain snug by her sides.

-A swaddle was a must with all my kids, as it can extend a baby’s naps more than the times they’re not swaddled.
+A swaddle was a must with all my kids, as they took longer naps when they were swaddled more than the times they weren’t.
 To save on time, use a pre-made swaddle like this one rather than a blanket that can easily come undone.

 4. Put your baby down drowsy but awake

 Do you hold your baby to sleep, only for her to wake up in the crib a few minutes later?
-Part of the problem is that she had fallen asleep in your arms and feels disoriented when she finds herself awake somewhere else.
+Part of the problem is that she had fallen asleep in your arms and feels disoriented when she finds herself awake elsewhere.

 She has also grown used to falling asleep in a certain way—in your arms, as in our example.
 If that’s the only way she knows to fall asleep, then she won’t know how to put herself back to sleep when she wakes up mid-nap.

 To help her get used to new habits of falling asleep on her own, put her down drowsy but still slightly awake.
-She’ll be in the mood to fall asleep, but can start practicing how to put herself to sleep in the place she starts her nap.
+She’ll be in the mood to fall asleep, but can start practicing how to put herself to sleep in the place where she’ll eventually nap.

 5. Don’t end naps when your baby cries

 The next time your baby wakes up crying mid-nap, don’t end nap time just yet.
-When you pick her up to sleep in your arms or end nap time when she cries, she starts to expect these very behaviors each time.
+When you pick him up to sleep in your arms or end nap time when he cries, he starts to expect these very behaviors each time.

-Instead, help her fall back asleep without having to rock or nurse her.
-See if she’ll take a pacifier, especially if you catch her as she’s starting to wake up.
-Rock her in the bassinet, pat her tummy, or rub your hand through her hair.
+Instead, help him fall back asleep without having to rock or feed him.
+See if he’ll take a pacifier, especially if you catch him as he’s starting to wake up.
+Rock him in the bassinet, pat his tummy, or rub your hand through his hair.

-Pick her up to calm her down if needed, but again, put her down drowsy but still awake so she doesn’t fall asleep in your arms.
-This teaches her that she’ll stay in the room until nap time is officially over, and that you won’t turn on the lights or engage with her just yet.
+Pick him up to calm him down if needed, but again, put him down drowsy but still awake so he doesn’t fall asleep in your arms.
+This teaches him that he’ll stay in the room until nap time is officially over, and that you won’t turn on the lights or engage with him just yet.

 Conclusion